 What is Windows Registry Key:

-The Windows Registry is a hierarchical database that stores low-level settings for the Microsoft Windows operating system and for applications that opt to use the registry.
+The Windows Registry is a hierarchical database that stores low-level settings for the Microsoft Windows operating system and applications that opt to use it.
 The kernel, device drivers, services, Security Accounts Manager, and user interface can all use the registry.
 The registry also allows access to counters for profiling system performance.

-Why Registry Key are very Important:
+Why Registry Keys are very Important:

 3 Likes